teambit/docs/docs/getting-started/create-workspace.md

 ---
 id: create-workspace
-title: Create a new workspace
+title: Create a New Workspace
 ---

 ...